Back to Blog

 Step 3: Add the Configuration Block

-Paste the following (adjusting the filenames to match yours):
+Paste the following (adjust filenames to match yours):

 # Office GitHub Account